Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 Tragic Prince from Castlevania: Symphonic of the Night has long been one of the most beloved Castlevania soundtracks.
 Correspondingly, that makes it one of the toughest tunes to remix.
 Just what do you do to avoid losing the poignant energy of the original composition?

 Additionally, the overdriven distortion guitar strums complete the sensation of dark adventure.
 For me, they also remind the danger lurking in every Castlevania game is akin to thunder.
 It’s a danger that’s unexpected and everywhere.
+One that only the mighty Alucard can overcome.

 8. Beginnings (Remixed in Perfect Selection Dracula Battle)